2010 Article, updated October 2017

-According to a Dominion Post report (17 August) a police investigation has begun after more than $750,000 was drained from Whitireia Polytechnic Students’ Association funds over a 12 month period.
-An audit report is said to show that huge cash payments were made to former Association executive members, that about $17,000 was spent through excessive use of mobile broadband modems to surf the Internet, that mobile phone bills of five members of the executive averaged $700 a month, and that in June last year $20,000 was taken out of the Association’s savings account in cash and a further $10,000 by cheque, with the auditor unable to find any explanation for the withdrawals.
+According to a Dominion Post report (17 August 2010) a police investigation had begun after more than $750,000 was drained from Whitireia Polytechnic Students’ Association funds over a 12 month period.
+An audit report is said to show that huge cash payments were made to former Association executive members, that about $17,000 was spent through excessive use of mobile broadband modems to surf the Internet, that mobile phone bills of five members of the executive averaged $700 a month, and that in June 2009 last year $20,000 was taken out of the Association’s savings account in cash and a further $10,000 by cheque, with the auditor unable to find any explanation for the withdrawals.

 In another story in the same issue, the Dominion Post reveals that the Vice-President of the Whitireia Students’ Association had convictions in 2007 for burglary and was convicted and discharged on more than 20 other charges, including 19 of peeping and peering and two of unlawfully being on a property.
 Arising from this second story, there must also be an issue about whether people convicted of crimes of dishonesty should be permitted to become involved in the governance and management of voluntary societies and trusts.

-Somewhat predictably, the newspaper’s editorial the same day focuses on what I believe is a peripheral issue: “Whitireia Independent Students’ Association is not the first student association to have trouble administering the fees it collects.
+Somewhat predictably, the newspaper’s editorial the same day focused on what I believe is a peripheral issue: “Whitireia Independent Students’ Association is not the first student association to have trouble administering the fees it collects.
 However, with $1 million missing from the association’s funds, it will add impetus to the campaign to make students’ associations truly voluntary.
 Good.
 There needs to be a good reason to take money from people compulsorily – and when it is, the money must be managed to the highest of standards.
 At Whitireia neither has been the case.”

 The question of compulsory student levies is peripheral as this type of misconduct (or, if this be found to be the case, fraud) is all too common with voluntary societies and trusts – just the previous week there was a story about a Vice-President of Diabetes Manawatu Incorporated defrauding that entity and another Diabetes Trust of more than $119,000 in 15 months to fund his gambling, online pornography and sex chatroom addictions while also spending some of the money on others “because it made him feel good.”